bennorris/world-clock/README.md

 # world-clock
 Local time for New York, Helsinki, Tokyo, and Wellington.

+by ben norris